-Toward the end of the semester, you will give a talk describing one of your experiments and its result to an audience of your peers and professional scientists, notably, the faculty in the Department of Physics.
-The experiment on which you give the talk must be different from one of the four for which you wrote a paper.
+Throughout the semester, you will give a presentation describing one of your experiments and its result to an audience of your peers and professional scientists, notably, the faculty in the Department of Physics.
+The experiment on which you give the talk must be different from those for which you have written papers.
 Your talk is limited to 15 minutes in a 20 minute time slot, leaving 5 minutes for questions.

 Members of the audience may interrupt you at any time during the presentation to ask questions.
 The faculty and I will provide written feedback on your presentation afterwards.